 - 1 Set up the LUN.
-See the documentation for your storage array for information about how to create, mask, and bind the LUN. - 2 Initialize the LUNs for Veritas Volume Manager (VxVM), using one of the following commands.
+See the documentation for your storage array for information about how to create, mask, and bind the LUN. - 2 Initialize the LUNs that you want to use with Veritas Volume Manager (VxVM), using one of the following commands.